hmcts/hwf-staffapp/app/views/guide/index.html.md

 The system records the results of each benefits check.
 This means the online tool should only be used for processing application forms.

+####Paper evidence needs to be checked too

-For the trial only, you’ll still need to check the evidence that the applicant has submitted.
+You still need to check the paper evidence submitted by the applicant.
+(This is for the trial only.)

-*For remission 1 this is an official letter confirming the benefit received.*
+**For remission 1**, applicants need an official letter confirming the benefit received.

+It must show:

++ the applicant’s title
++ full name
++ address and postcode

-It must show the applicant’s title, full name, address and postcode and confirm that they currently receive that benefit.
+It must also confirm that they currently receive one of the 6 'gateway benefits'.

-If the applicant is part of a couple who receive a shared benefit and their name is not on the shared benefit notice, they must provide evidence showing that they live at the same address as their partner.

-Evidence should be in the form of an official document, such as a utility bill, and should show the applicant’s title, full name and address.

 The letter must be in the following form: